 Garden Mission and Vision

 The SJU Community Garden serves as an intersection for sustainability and social justice by providing an intentional and reflective space for the SJU community to come together and promote the Jesuit ideals of appreciation of things both great and small, community engagement, and commitment to service and the environment.
 All food, herbs, and spices grown in the organic, raised-bed garden will be donated to one of several community partners.
+Since breaking ground in our Merion location in April 2019, we have donated over 930lbs of produce to location organizations and SJU’s food panty, HawkHub.

 In order to fulfill the Community Garden mission statement, the Community Garden executive board and volunteers from SJU and the surrounding community will come together to build and maintain a mindful and spiritual space.